About the Journal

 TEPIAN is open access and peer-reviewed journal that presents scientific research in various fields information technology and computer science

 The purpose of TEPIAN is to publish original research studies directly relevant to computer science.
-TEPIAN encompasses the full spectrum of information technology and computer science, including information system, hardware technology, intelligent system, and multimedia applications.
+TEPIAN encompasses the full spectrum of information technology and computer science, including Information System, Hardware Technology, Intelligent System, Multimedia Applications and Smart Farming.
 TEPIAN welcomes original papers, reviews and commentaries.
 Suggestions for special issues covering selected topics may be considered.

 TEPIAN is devoted to publish manuscripts that advance the knowledge of information technology and communication beyond state-of-the-art.